UsernameLoxotron/uBlobeBM2/README.md

 # Welcome to uBlobeBM2 (BlobeBM uBlock Second Edition)!

 uBlobeBM is a tool that can run bookmarklets using uBlock Origin.
 It's very useful if bookmarklets don't work on your device or if they are blocked by your administrator.
-However, uBlobeBM2 have more new functions, for example:
+However, uBlobeBM2 has more new functions, for example:
 ```
 +Custom Bookmarks
 +New style